bburns/psimPython/README.md

 - run small-scale thermodynamic experiments for entropy, enthalpy, reaction kinetics
 - use dimensionless parameters - output with real units
+- run experiments that collect steady-state values over different parameters and compare with expected values (e.g. for ideal gas law, comparing PV = nRT for different P, V, T values)

 ### Programming

 - structure a Python project by breaking it down into smaller modules
-- define tests to make sure program math is working as expected
+- define tests to make sure program is working as expected
+- run tests when relevant source files change (using pytest-watch)
-- set up continuous integration to run tests while developing - use Travis CI and GitHub (?)
+- use continuous integration to run tests while developing - use Travis CI to do cross-platform tests on each commit (?)
-- track code coverage of tests and aim for 100%
+- track code coverage of tests - aim for 100%
-- use venv or conda environment (or Docker?)
+- use venv or conda environment or Docker?
-- use squashed commits for cleaner repo history
+- use squashed commits for cleaner git history
-- make sure runs cross-platform on Windows, Mac, Linux
+- run cross-platform on Windows, Mac, Linux
 - maintain minimal contact between modules [currently passing things through namespaces - better way? define fns?]
 - make realtime charts and visualizations
 - export trajectory data and display in other programs